AGM Season 2017–18

 The Buildings Section kicked off the season this year at Widecombe Church House on 4 November 2017, followed by visits to notable buildings nearby.
 Next was Exeter Branch on 8 November, at its usual venue of the Mint Methodist Church in the city; their meeting was followed by a question and answer section, with Dr Sue Andrew representing the Executive to take the difficult questions.

-We then skip to 10 January, when Plymouth Branch holds its AGM at the Athenaeum.
-Members are invited to bring digital pictures or exhibits or make short talks after the meeting.
-South Devon Branch is next on the 18th in Newton Abbot’s Town Hall.
-A tea follows the meeting, and – possibly – a raffle, we understand.
-The Geology Section’s AGM starts at 10.30am on the 20th at Torquay Museum and is followed by a joint meeting with the Torquay Museum Society and a personal story by their incoming Chairman.
-On the same day but at 2:30pm, the Entomology Section’s AGM, at the Boniface Centre in Crediton leads up to a talk on the Horrid Ground Weaver which, though minuscule, has the ability to stop building developments.
-Next up is the History Section, on 29 January – this is also at The Mint Methodist Church in Exeter: the meeting is followed by updates on important projects in which the Section is involved.
+We then skip to 10 January, when Plymouth Branch held its AGM at the Athenaeum.
+Members were invited to bring digital pictures or exhibits or make short talks after the meeting.
+South Devon Branch was next on the 18th in Newton Abbot’s Town Hall.
+A tea and raffle followed their meeting.
+The Geology Section’s AGM started at 10.30am on the 20th at Torquay Museum and was followed by a joint meeting with the Torquay Museum Society and a personal story by their incoming Chairman.
+On the same day but at 2:30pm, the Entomology Section’s AGM, at the Boniface Centre in Crediton led up to a talk on the Horrid Ground Weaver which, though minuscule, has the ability to stop building developments.
+Next up was the History Section, on 29 January – also at The Mint Methodist Church in Exeter: the meeting was followed by updates on important projects in which the Section is involved.

 The main DA conference and AGM takes place this year on 1-3 June in Dartmouth.
 We will publish the full details and booking information as soon as possible.

 If you are a member of the DA, please support your Branch and the Sections that you are interested in by attending their AGMs.
 Non-members with an interest in joining the DA will always be welcomed too.